andypfau/sparameterviewer/README.md

 To register S-parameter files with this application under Linux:

 1. Register a mime-type for S-parameter files using `res/application-x-scatteringparameter.xml` (for instructions, see e.g. <https://help.gnome.org/admin/system-admin-guide/stable/mime-types-custom-user.html>).
-2. Double-click any .s#p-file, and select the script `src/sparamviewer.py` as the application.
+2. Double-click any .s#p-file, and select the script `src/sparamviewer.py` (or the binary, if you compiled it) as the application.

 #### Windows